sait-wbdv/winter-2024/src/lib/content/posts/command-line-basics.md

 ---
 title: Command Line Basics
-excerpt: Most of the command line tools you use as a developer (like [Git](https://gist.github.com/acidtone/5d45f96bc11fada75038e552f9ba1a5c), Node and npm) will **assume that you are in the root directory (i.e. top folder) of your project**.
-We will cover the three system commands that help up us navigate the file system.
+excerpt: Most of the command line tools you use as a developer (like Git, Node and npm) will **assume that you are in the root directory (i.e. top folder) of your project**.
+We will cover the main system commands that help up us navigate the file system.
 date: '2023-09-07'
 status: published
 ---